monkeytrick/gym/README.md

-A CRM for a gym.
+A CRM and booking system for a gym.

 Uses Laravel, AdminLTE (for CRM), and various JS libraries.